Do you wish to contribute?

 1. When you send us an article, it is assumed that the piece is original; you would, however, require to state in your covering letter and the article per se that the work you’ve submitted to us is original.

-3. No manuscript that is plagiarised, or copied, or has already been published, or is being reviewed by another magazine, or journal, will be considered—in print, electronic, or any other form.
+2. No manuscript that is plagiarised, or copied, or has already been published, or is being reviewed by another magazine, or journal, will be considered.

-4. We reserve the right to edit an article to match the content profile and requirements of the magazine.
+3. We reserve the right to edit an article to match the content profile and requirements of the website.

-5. All articles sent to us [including the ones we’ve commissioned] will be reviewed by our editorial board and checked with a fine-toothed comb for instances of plagiarism.
+4. All articles sent to us [including the ones we’ve commissioned] will be reviewed by our editorial board and checked with a fine-toothed comb for instances of plagiarism and quality.